DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Direct audio or video playback from a website, without having to download the whole file first.
 Today, the most common streaming formats are MP3 and MPEG-4.
 Streaming requires a broadband connection to the internet, with good bandwidth.
 See also [**bandwidth**](#bandwidth).

 #####Style sheet
 In book and journal publishing, a style sheet is an instruction document for authors that tells them which editorial conventions they need to follow while preparing their manuscript for publication.
 In graphic design, style sheets also refer to design templates.
-See [**Cascading Style Sheets**](#cascading-style-sheets-css).
+See [**Cascading Style Sheets (CSS)**](#cascading-style-sheets-css).

 #####Syntax
 In computing, syntax means the correct notation of a markup, command-line or programming language.
 Since computers cannot interpret ambiguity, 'syntax errors' easily occur in these languages; one small typo in a complex computer program will often stop the program from working altogether.